 - Scuba Diver certification: This is the first level of certification, but it is not a full certification.
 This course is the first half of the Open Water Diver (OWD) certification course.
 Divers completing this certification level are qualified to dive to 12 meters (40 feet), when diving under the supervision of a dive professional.
 This course was originally designed for people who could not dedicate the time needed to complete the Open Water Diver course.
 They could complete this course and later upgrade to the OWD.
 You can think of it as an associate degree and the Open Water Diver as a bachelor’s degree.

 - Open Water Diver certification: this is the certification that most divers start at.
 It is a full certification that allows you and a dive buddy to plan dives and follow them to a depth of 18 meters (60 feet).
 The dive center will ask to see this C-card to fill or rent cylinders.
 Dive operators will not let you dive with them without it or higher.

 How is scuba diving training organized and conducted

 While there are slight variations on how the training is presented there are three elements that divide the course: Knowledge, confined water, open water.

 - Knowledge: The knowledge portion of the course is about the physics of diving and how it affects the body.
-It was the lack of understanding of these simple principals that caused so many of the deaths in the early days of scuba diving.
-These principals are converted to procedures that when follow makes scuba diving a much safer activity.
+It was the lack of understanding of these simple principles that caused so many of the deaths in the early days of scuba diving.
+These principles are converted to procedures that when follow make scuba diving a much safer activity.
 There are five topics in the knowledge section for the OWD.
 The first one is used in the Discover Scuba Diving program and the first three in the Scuba diver program.
-Do not let the term physics scare you, the material is presented in a straight forward manner that even a 10-year-old can understand.
+Do not let the term physics scare you, the material is presented in a straightforward manner that even a 10-year-old can understand.
 While initially done with a textbook in a classroom setting, the knowledge section can now be done at home using computers.